Dover, MO

 7 people

-In 2023, there were 16.6 times more White (Non-Hispanic) residents (116 people) in Dover, MO than any other race or ethnicity.
-There were 7 Two+ (Hispanic) and 0 White (Hispanic) residents, the second and third most common ethnic groups.
+In 2024, there were 18.4 times more White (Non-Hispanic) residents (129 people) in Dover, MO than any other race or ethnicity.
+There were 7 Two Races Including Other (Hispanic) and 0 Black or African American (Non-Hispanic) residents, the second and third most common ethnic groups.

 View Data